top of page

 Growers don’t have to have Queensland fruit fly on their property to cost them money.
 The mere presence of Qfly in the region means our farmers have to apply additional control on-ground and meet post-harvest requirements to satisfy buyers in overseas and maintain market access.

 Control strategies for growers need to be applied early and continuously after fruit set.
-In the greater Sunraysia region, flies become sexually active around mid-August as the weather warms up.
+In the Murray Valley region, flies become sexually active around mid-August as the weather warms up.
 Flies that have survived the winter can mate when the temperature at sunset reach 15°C, and then are able to lay hundreds of eggs.
 Things to remember:

 • Once Qfly eggs have been laid in your fruit it is too late to start control